vc1492a/vidhop.tv/old vidhop.tv/readme.md

 - MTV mode (what MTV used to be)
     - music videos only
     - ability to filter through genres
-    - boombox style page with responsive speakers
+    - maybe a boombox style page with responsive speakers
 - static and psssccchhh sound between video changes (easter egg)
 - non-annoying, subtle ads
+- mobile-friendly updates
+- if YouTube video removed, remove from list